-The team has gone to the NCAA Tournament three times and had a player selected as a GTE Academic All American.
+The team has gone to the NCAA Tournament three times and had a player selected as a GTE Academic All American three times.
 Every few years, the team travels to another country.
 In the spring of 2006 it traveled to Trinidad, where it promoted women’s athletics on the University of the West Indies campus.

 As a Mount Holyoke scholar-athlete, you are driven to excel in the athletic arena as well as the classroom and laboratory.
 The discipline, sense of accomplishment, and competitive edge that you bring to your sport resonate through every channel of your intellectual life.